senocular/senocular.github.com/articles/js_history_of_decorators.md

 for (let member in myInstance) console.log(member) // exposed
 ```

 Normally methods do not get exposed to iteration through `for...in` loops.
-However, the `@enumerable` decorator was able to alter the implementation of the `exposed` method so that it would be.
+However, here, the `@enumerable` decorator was able to alter the implementation of the `exposed` method so that it would be.

 ## Iteration 1: Legacy Decorators

 The first iteration of decorators was the simplest and, currently, is still the most widely used.
 You'll see this implementation, or a variation of it, in [TypeScript](https://www.typescriptlang.org/) and used by libraries like [MobX](https://mobx.js.org/).

 Legacy decorators have the simplest implementation.
 They use normal JavaScript functions as decorators and are able to decorate both classes and class methods and accessors.
-Class decorators simply wrap the class in a function while method and accessor decorators get passed the class prototype, the name of the member, and an object descriptor (as used with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty)) for that member.
+Class decorators simply wrap the class in a function while method and accessor decorators get passed the class prototype, the name of the member, and an object descriptor (as used with [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty)) for that member as arguments.
 The enumerable decorator from earlier could be defined as:

 ```javascript
 function enumerable(target, key, descriptor) {